 Service to the community forms an important part of the Eunoia identity.
-Our students will enjoy many opportunities to connect with the residents of Bishan and Ang Mo Kio through community mapping and service learning programmes.
+Our students will enjoy many opportunities to connect with the residents of Bishan and Ang Mo Kio through community mapping and service-learning programmes.
 The proximity of Marymount Community Club to the college will allow the college to weave community service seamlessly into our curriculum, as our Eunoians make a positive impact on the community.

 DIRECTIONS BY MRT

 The nearest MRT station is the future Bright Hill (TE7) station on the Thomson-East Coast Line, scheduled to open in 2020.
 Take a seven-minute walk along Sin Ming Ave.